 Farther down I’m adding some of my favourite books.
 If you know of some links or publications that you think might be of interest please let me know.
 I’m always interested in expanding the library.

 - American Kyudo Renmei- Kyudo magazine translations

 - Kyūrei Kyūhō Mondōshū, the Question and Answer Booklet translation from Carly Born sensei.
 Link to the blog post and document on the Minnesota Kyudo Renmei site is here.

 - How to design a kyudojo.
 Earl Hartman sensei had done the translation on this back in 1995.
-It’s a wonderful resource and gives information on setting up many aspects of a kyudojo.
+I’ve posted it here with his permission.
+It’s a wonderful resource and gives information on building and setting up many aspects of a kyudojo.
 Access the pdf file here.

 - Shin, Zen, Bi – The search for truth, goodness and beauty in Japanese culture.
 This is an essay I came across written by Liam O’Brien sensei years ago.
 Link to the pdf can be found here.